Windtraveler shoji lamp – 1

 A breeze blew in

-When I was working on the final steps of the Pentafleur lamp, I began thinking about a lamp in the shape of the Catalan deltoidal hexecontahedron, which is made up of 60 deltoid-shaped faces.
-It's the dual of the Pentafleur, which is in the shape of a rhombicosidodecahedron.
+When I was working on the final steps of the Pentafleur⩘ lamp, which is in the shape of a rhombicosidodecahedron⩘ , I began thinking about a lamp in the shape of it's dual, the Catalan deltoidal hexecontahedron⩘ (a.k.a., trapezoidal hexecontahedron), which is made up of 60 deltoid-shaped faces.

 I really love the deltoid shape; in fact, one of my earliest lamp shade projects was a pair of shoji screens in the shape of kites that I used as shades for a pair of bulbs hanging in the corners of a room.
 I still have one of them hanging in my workshop because its shape inspires me.

-I like the way you can put three of these deltoids together to form a triangle, or five of them together to form a pentagon.
-Or 60 to form this deltoidal hexecontahedron!
-And, of course, I love the relationship the deltoidal hexecontahedron has to the icosahedron and dodecahedron.
+I like the way you can put three of these deltoids together to form an equilateral triangle, or five of them together to form a pentagon.
+Or 60 to form the deltoidal hexecontahedron!
+And, of course, I love the relationship the deltoidal hexecontahedron has to the icosahedron⩘ and dodecahedron⩘ .

-I also like the way it contains decagons in its outline, and the playfulness of its 5-fold symmetry, as revealed in this animated gif:
+I also like the way it contains decagons in its outline, and the playfulness of its 5-fold symmetry, as revealed in this illustration:

 Designing the Windtraveler lamp

 Pondering the numbers

 Aha!
 It has been a few months since I finished the Pentafleur, and suddenly I find myself thinking about the Windtraveler more often.
 Guess it's time.

 First step: figure out the numbers.
 I want to create a lamp similar in size to the Pentafleur, so the long edges should be 6″ in length.
 Since the ratio is 1.54:1, the short edges will be 3.9″ or just a sliver shy of 3-29/32″.